 Every donor is special.
 Every reason someone donates to ADAA is unique.We are very grateful for the many ways that donors choose to support us.

 Share your donor story with ADAA and read some of the stories from our donors below.
 Be inspired to share and to give.
 Every dollar makes a critical difference.
-Together we can make a difference!
+Together we can make a difference and triumph over anxiety and depression!

 - Erika's School Project